juicedata/juicefs/docs/en/faq.md

 ## My question is not answered in the documentation

-If you can't find an answer in the documentation, please try using the "Ask AI" feature (bottom right corner).
+If you can't find an answer in the documentation, please try using the "Ask AI" feature (in the bottom right corner).
 If the AI assistant's answer helps you or provides a wrong answer, feel free to leave feedback on the response.
-Alternatively, use the document search feature (top right corner) and try searching with different keywords.
+Alternatively, use the document search feature (in the top right corner) and try searching with different keywords.

 If these methods still do not resolve your question, you can join the [JuiceFS Community](https://juicefs.com/en/community) for further assistance.